NightTripperID/GMacros/README.md

 # GMacros

 *GMacros* is a collection of slash commands, some of which use CleverMacro's recreation of WoW 2.0 syntax.
 CleverMacro is a required dependency.
 These commands and conditionals are not valid in retail WoW.
-Many of the slash commands do not use WoW conditionals and have nothing to do with CleverMacro, so this is not strictly a CleverMacro extension, but also a collection of macros that I like to use, turned into slash commands.
+Many of the slash commands have nothing to do with CleverMacro, so this is not strictly a CleverMacro extension, but also a collection of macros that I like to use, turned into slash commands.

 ### Current features